Steven0110/ENG-SDECodeExercise-010222-1653/README.md

 Step 3.
 You will be asked to enter the name of the second file containing the names of the drivers.
 Once typed, type *Enter*.

 Result.
-The script will output the total base suitability score (SS) and a matching between shipment destinations and drivers.
+The script will output the maximum total base suitability score (SS) and a matching between shipment destinations and drivers for this value.
+If the script is executed in verbose mode, it will output the detail for each part of the process.
+It will also output the worst assignation with the lowest suitability score.

 ## Example
 Having the files `addresses.txt` and `drivers.txt` in the `files` folder, follow the next steps: